3 School Fundraisers That Get Your Students Outside

-By the end of the school year, it’s likely that students will start to feel burned out by school work and classes, ready to get outside for summer vacation.
-Their parents might even be planning fun family trips and outings so they can soak up the sun.
-However, for many student organizations and sports teams, work doesn’t end when classes do.
+By the end of the school year, students are ready to get outside for summer vacation.
+But for many student organizations and sports teams, work doesn’t end when classes do.

 What are some best practices for outdoor fundraisers?

-• Prioritize safety.
+- Prioritize safety.
 When events take place outdoors, there are more variable factors at play to impact safety–particularly heat.
 If you are holding a physically demanding event like a sports tournament or race, make sure to have plenty of water, snacks, and shade available.
-If food will be present, make sure to adhere to proper food safety procedures during preparation and storage.
+If food will be present, adhere to proper food safety procedures during preparation and storage.

-In addition to these special considerations, make sure you follow traditional fundraising best practices as well.
-To generate excitement and attract attendees, marketing the fundraiser ahead of time.
-And as always, be sure to thank and recognize your donors and volunteers with thank-you cards or emails.
+In addition to these special considerations, be sure to follow traditional fundraising best practices.
+To generate excitement and attract attendees, market the fundraiser ahead of time.
+And as always, thank and recognize your donors and volunteers with thank-you cards or emails.

 3 Outdoor Fundraisers for School Groups

-While there is a time and place for more serious fundraising events like galas, feel free to get creative with these outdoor events.
+There are a myriad of fundraising event ideas to choose from, but outdoor school fundraisers have the potential for greater creativity.
 Choose a fundraising idea that your team will love and that your community will want to engage with.
 Keep in mind that as a school-affiliated organization, parents will make up the largest portion of your volunteer base.
 So, avoid choosing fundraisers that will require unreasonable amounts of time and effort.

 1. Charity Race